-Boeing, Aviation Capital Group Finalize Order for 13 737 MAX Jets
+Boeing, Aviation Capital Group Finalize Order For 13 737 MAX Jets

 The new, incremental order includes seven 737-8 and six 737-10 jets as ACG grows its single-aisle options to meet robust customer demand for the fuel-efficient 737 MAX airplane family.

-The 737 MAX family offers carriers enhanced efficiency and route flexibility for short- and medium-haul air travel, making it a valuable asset for airplane lessors such as ACG.
+The 737 MAX family offers carriers enhanced efficiency and route flexibility for short- and medium-haul air travel, making the 737 MAX family a valuable asset for airplane lessors such as ACG.
 Lessors have ordered more than 1,300 737 MAX jets.

 The 737-8 can carry up to 210 passengers based on configuration with a range of 3,500 nautical miles, while the 737-10, the largest 737 MAX model, seats up to 230 passengers with a range of 3,100 nautical miles.
 Both variants reduce fuel use and carbon emissions by 20% compared to the airplanes they replace.